 Dementia primarily affects older people, but changes in the brain thought to be linked to Alzheimer’s disease can be seen decades before the first symptoms appear.
 Recent studies suggest that early intervention and prevention might be the most effective way to fight the disease, delaying or even preventing the onset of dementia.

-What is EPAD?
+What was EPAD?

-EPAD has two key aims:
+EPAD had two key aims: